AlSabriBhuiyan0/Carbon-credit-stock-crypto-tracker/backend/docs/SYSTEM_IMPROVEMENTS_SUMMARY.md

 # System Improvements Summary

 ## Overview
-This document summarizes all the improvements made to the Carbon Credit and Stock Tracker system to address unused variables, enhance functionality, and ensure all imported components are properly utilized.
+This document summarizes all the improvements made to the Carbon credit tracker and stock,crypto asset prediction platform system to address unused variables, enhance functionality, and ensure all imported components are properly utilized.
+The system now includes comprehensive crypto asset tracking alongside stocks and carbon credits.

 ## Issues Addressed